Department of Conservation (New Zealand): Raoul Island eruption

 In March 2006, a volcanic eruption at the Green Lake of Raoul Island, administered by the Department of Conservation, was believed to have killed DOC worker Mark Kearney.
 At the exact time of the eruption, Kearney is thought to have been taking temperature measurements of the lake as part of a programme for monitoring volcanic activity.
 Five other DOC workers, who were also living on the island, were forced to evacuate back to New Zealand shortly after the eruption.
 Searches for Kearney, which have been inhibited by the island's remote location and the risks of further volcanic activity, have since failed to find any signs of him.

 Job cuts

-After a number of years of falling budgets, in 2013 the department announced it would be slashing 140 jobs and narrowing its 11-region structure into six.
+After a number of years of falling budgets, in 2013 the department announced it would be cutting 140 jobs and narrowing its 11-region structure into six.

-In April 2024, the department proposed slashing 130 roles as part of efforts to meet Government budget spending cut targets of 6.5%.
+In April 2024, the department proposed cutting 130 roles as part of efforts to meet Government budget spending cut targets of 6.5%.
 In addition, DOC must also find NZ$7.2 million to meet cost operating pressures.
 The proposed job cuts include 24 "Biodiversity, Heritage & Visitors" roles, 22 Policy & Regulatory services roles, 18 public affairs roles and 54 Regional Operations support roles.

-In late May 2025, the department proposed slashing another 84 jobs to meet a Government directive for a 6.5 percent reduction in spending.
+In late May 2025, the department proposed cutting another 84 jobs to meet a Government directive for a 6.5 percent reduction in spending.
 In late July 2025, the department confirmed that it would disestablish 143 administrative and assistant roles, and create 72 new roles; resulting in the loss of 71 net jobs.